Promoting workplace wellbeing by knowing when and how to help

 Employers need to create supportive spaces so that employees have the confidence to talk about concerns.
 Some have set up employee assistance programmes designed to provide counselling and advice for a wide range of personal and work problems.
 Raising awareness of positive mental health and creating an open culture in which employees can ask for help without fear could make all the difference to workplace wellbeing.

-Acas gives detailed advice and guidance on issues surrounding Health, work & wellbeing, including Advisory booklet - Promoting positive mental health at work [1Mb].
+Acas gives detailed advice and guidance on issues surrounding Health and wellbeing, including Advisory booklet - Promoting positive mental health at work [1Mb].
 Acas also offers practical training courses on Work/life balance, Health, work and wellbeing (including mental health awareness training for employers), and Stress.

 Visit the Acas Training and Business Solutions area for more information.